Clothing, bedding and towels

 For the same reason that they prefer organic cotton and wool clothes many parents also choose organic for bedding and towels and, again, quite a number of suppliers stock these items.
 Many of the companies who specialise in organic products for the home also sell items for babies and young children, as do many of the specialist baby product suppliers.

 There is an enormous range of cleansing products and toiletries, soaps, shampoos, oils and lotions specially formulated for the delicate skin of babies and young children.
-Most of the companies listed under baby product suppliers stock some, some supermarkets may stock them and Healthquest distribute the Earthfriendly Baby range.
+Most of the companies listed under baby product suppliers stock some, some supermarkets may stock them or view the list of retailers for the Earthfriendly Baby range.

 Other baby products